sinclairzx81/smoke-task/readme.md

 Note: This tool will treat each space in an argument list as a distinct function argument.
 Only single `word` strings are supported.

 ## Series
 The following is a simple build task that compiles a TypeScript file and copies some files around.
+This example uses the [shx](https://www.npmjs.com/package/shx) tool to allow for cross platform shell commands.

 ```typescript
 export async function build() {
   await shell('tsc ./src/index.ts --outFile ./bin/index.js')